apify/apify-cli/README.md

 apify init
 ```

+This command will only setup local act development environment in an existing directory,
-This command will only create the `apify.json` file and `apify_local` directory in the current directory, but will not touch anything else.
+i.e. it will create the `apify.json` file and `apify_local` directory.

 ### Run the act locally